 The Reid Technique (AKA Good Cop/Bad Cop)

-Many people, particularly those who have faced charges before, know that you should always request to speak to a San Diego defense lawyer before agreeing to speak with the police.
+Many people, particularly those who have faced charges before, know that you should always request to speak to a lawyer before agreeing to speak with the police.
 For this reason, the Reid Technique will sometimes fail because the attorney will support his client through the interrogation, minimizing its effects.
 That’s why sometimes police will try informally questioning a suspect without actually arresting them.

-Any time you answer police questions without being placed under arrest and without a San Diego defense lawyer at your side, you are participating in informal questioning.
+Any time you answer police questions without being placed under arrest and without a defense lawyer at your side, you are participating in informal questioning.
 Unfortunately, many people do not realize they are suspected of committing a crime when they speak to the police and they also believe that their statements cannot be held against them since they have not been Mirandized.
-In fact, if the police want to question you, there is a good chance they believe you are involved with a crime.
+In fact, if the police want to question you, there is a good chance they already believe you are involved with a crime.
 Additionally, anything you say to the police can be used against you later, even if you have not been read your rights yet.
-That is why you should refuse to answer any questions until you speak with your Vista criminal attorney.
+That is why you should refuse to answer any questions until you speak with your attorney.

 Whether you are being formally or informally questioned, it is also important to remember that police are permitted to lie during interrogations.
 This means they can tell you a friend of yours confessed and implicated you in the crime, or that they can tell you they have evidence against you that doesn’t actually exist.
-In many cases, police seek a confession because they do not have enough evidence to arrest or convict a person without a confession.
+In many cases, police work on coaxing a confession because they do not have enough evidence to arrest or convict a person without a confession.

-If you have been accused of any crime or believe you may be under investigation for one, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Vista defense lawyer Peter M. Liss.
+If you have been accused of any crime or believe you may be under investigation for one, please call (760) 643-4050 or (858) 486-3024 to schedule a free initial consultation with Peter M. Liss.